iPhone 11, Pro and Max: Every spec you need to know

 •See All

-Discuss: iPhone 11, iPhone 11 Pro and iPhone 11 Max: Apple’s new phones bet big on the camera
+Discuss: iPhone 11, Pro and Max hands-on: Apple bets big on the camera

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.